LORD-MicroStrain/meta-lord/README.md

 https://www.yoctoproject.org/

 #### License
-MIT License - see the LICENSE.txt file in the source distribution.
+MIT License - see the LICENSE file in the source distribution.

 Copyright (C) 2015-2016 LORD Corporation.
 All Rights Reserved.